 Balancing local and international talent

-PBA franchises are adopting more sophisticated approaches to roster construction as the talent pool becomes more diverse.
-The success of players like BJ Andrade, who was born in Hong Kong but developed his game through the UAAP at Ateneo, has prompted teams to look beyond traditional recruitment channels.
-General managers now prioritize players with international experience who can adapt quickly to the league's physical style of play.
+PBA franchises are adopting more sophisticated roster approaches as the talent pool grows diverse.
+The success of players like BJ Andrade—born in Hong Kong but developed through UAAP at Ateneo—has prompted teams to look beyond traditional recruitment.
+General managers now prioritize players with international experience who can adapt to the league's physical style.

 The Philippine Cup's enduring significance

-The Philippine Cup remains the crown jewel of the PBA calendar, standing as the only conference that prohibits foreign imports.
-This All-Filipino tournament continues to generate the league's highest television ratings and attendance figures, underscoring fan appreciation for homegrown talent competing at the highest level.
-San Miguel Beermen's recent dominance in the conference, having won multiple titles including back-to-back championships, has set a high standard for teams aspiring to claim the prestigious Jun Bernardino Trophy.
+The Philippine Cup remains the crown jewel of the PBA calendar as the only conference prohibiting foreign imports.
+This All-Filipino tournament continues generating the league's highest TV ratings and attendance, underscoring fan appreciation for homegrown talent.
+San Miguel Beermen's recent dominance—including back-to-back titles—has set a high standard for teams aspiring to claim the Jun Bernardino Trophy.

 Looking ahead to 2026 and beyond